How do I pay for the funeral plan?

 No. The funeral monies always remain in your name and can be used only for the funeral expenses.
 No one else can access the money prior to your death or withdraw the money without the medical death certificate.

 What will happen if I move?

-If in the future you should move to another location where Heritage Funerals cannot provide a service to your family, then your funeral fund monies can be nominated to the new funeral director or will be credited to your estate following the presentation of the death certificate.
+If in the future you should move to another location where Heritage Funerals cannot provide a service to your family, then your Guardian Plan can be nominated to the new funeral director, participating in Guardian plan.
+Please discuss this with us for more information.

 What happens if someone dies away from home?

 If someone dies away from home, whether seeking medical attention or travelling, just contact us.
 We can arrange to bring the person home for the funeral service or the burial.
 Some additional costs would be involved.

 You can protect yourself when travelling, by paying a once only lifetime premium for travel insurance with the funeral fund, which will pay the costs* of bringing the deceased back, within Australia, for the funeral service. ( *Conditions apply)